rudresh051/Software-Testing-Resources/Misc/FQQs/websitePerformance.md

 both frontend and backend components, infrastructure, and user experience.
 Collaborate with
 developers, system administrators, and other stakeholders to identify and address performance
 issues effectively.

+Apologies for missing that part.
+Let me address the specific scenario you mentioned regarding attendance data:

+E.g.
+Application's module for attendance has a large amount of data, say 10-20 lakh entries, accessing
+and displaying this data can indeed impact performance, especially if not optimized properly.
+Here's
+how you can address it:

+1. **Pagination**: Implement pagination to limit the number of records fetched and displayed on a
+single page.
+This prevents loading all attendance records at once, improving response time and
+reducing server load.

+2. **Indexing**: Ensure that the database tables storing attendance data are properly indexed.
+Indexes can speed up data retrieval operations, particularly when querying large datasets.

+3. **Caching**: Consider caching frequently accessed attendance data to reduce the need for
+repeated database queries.
+Cached data can be served quickly without hitting the database,
+improving response times.

+4. **Optimized Queries**: Review and optimize database queries related to attendance data.
+Use
+techniques such as query optimization, selecting only necessary columns, and avoiding unnecessary
+joins to minimize query execution time.

+5. **Data Archiving**: If historical attendance data is not frequently accessed, consider archiving
+older records to reduce the size of the active dataset.
+This can improve database performance by
+reducing the amount of data that needs to be processed.

+6. **Asynchronous Loading**: Implement asynchronous loading techniques to fetch attendance data in
+the background while the user interacts with other parts of the application.
+This enhances user
+ experience by avoiding long wait times for data retrieval operations.

+7. **Load Testing**: Conduct load testing to simulate concurrent access to attendance data and
+identify performance bottlenecks.
+This helps ensure that the application can handle a high volume
+of users accessing attendance records simultaneously.

+By implementing these strategies, you can mitigate the performance impact of handling large amounts
+of attendance data and ensure that the application remains responsive even when dealing with
+substantial datasets.